oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

-Browser-based apps MUST use the OAuth 2.0 "state" parameter to protect themselves against Cross-Site Request Forgery and authorization code swap attacks and MUST use a unique value for each authorization request.
+Browser-based apps MUST use the OAuth 2.0 "state" parameter to protect themselves against Cross-Site Request Forgery and authorization code swap attacks and MUST use a unique value for each authorization request, and MUST verify the returned state in the authorization response matches the original state the app created.

 Handling the Authorization Code Redirect {#auth_code_redirect}